cbeauhilton/beauhilton.com/site/wants.md

 some of which are in the Amazon Wishlist below,
 I'm more into digital capability these days.

-Probably digital, use-anywhere gift cards are the way to go.
+Digital, use-anywhere gift cards are the way to go.
 E.g. Visa or MasterCard.

 ## beau@beauhilton.com